glbala87/ELLA_tool/docs/releasenotes/README.md

 [TODO: screenshots and some more detail, update manual and technical docs (including instructions for configuring tracks)]

+Note: To allow better zoom/scroll control in VISUAL with many tracks visible, this version adds a requirement to hold the `Shift` or `Alt` key when zooming with the mousewheel.

 ### :small_red_triangle: Breaking changes

 ### All changes